 YEARS 7 - 9

 Students can choose to study Chinese as one of their two language choices in Year 7 to 9.
 Students begin to read and write Chinese characters from the outset and have access to on-line language learning tools to supplement classroom teaching activities in school.
-By the end of the Year 9 students are able to communicate across a range of everyday topics in written and spoken Chinese, as well as having developed the skills needed to decipher Chinese written texts.
+By the end of the Year 9 students are able to communicate across a range of everyday topics in written and spoken Chinese, as well as having developed the skills needed to understand Chinese written texts.

 YEARS 10 and 11